UKSim2024 |

 also a member of the Norwegian Academy of Technological Sciences (NTVA). |

-Interpolation and its Applications Professor Qiang Shen Pro Vice-Chancellor for
+Interpolation for Practical Applications Professor Qiang Shen Pro Vice-Chancellor for

 Business and Physical Sciences Aberystwyth University,